As research and understanding of the effects and implications of dementia evolve, so does the way the condition is cared for.

 At Omnicare, we prioritise enhancing our clients' sense of independence, by engaging them in purposeful activities and by maintaining connections within their community.

-Our WISER project - a groundbreaking Montessori-based initiative with an emphasis on a holistic and indivualised approach to dementia care and support - has shaped how we deliver our services and provide support to clients, their families and our care staff.
+The WISER Approach is our groundbreaking Montessori-based initiative with an emphasis on a holistic and indivualised approach to dementia care and support.
+It has shaped how we deliver our services and provide support to clients, their families and our care staff.

-Through the project, we have examined ways to maximise the quality of life and to minimise the negative impacts of dementia on everyone that has to adapt their daily routines to the condition.
+Through the project, we've examined ways to maximise the quality of life and to minimise the negative impacts of dementia on everyone that has to adapt their daily routines to the condition.

 Keeping primary carers involved, informed and supported as we provide services to our clients is a major priority for Omnicare.